 A humorous note:

 After one class session that included this demonstration, I found the Diet Coke floating in caramel-colored water, and the empty Coke can beside the tank.
 A student had asked if pouring the regular Coke into the water might raise the can of Diet Coke above where it had been floating.
 Pouring 355 ml of Coke into the 15-liter tank diluted it by a factor of 45, so any change it made to the density of the water would have been minuscule.
 At the time, for some reason I had no spare cans of Coke.
 So I bought a 12-pack of Coke, and brought in several cans at random.
 The next time someone requested this demonstration, I came in at the end of class to find, to my chagrin (and, I’m sure, the professor’s as well), both the Diet Coke and regular Coke cans floating!
+(He had not added the salt to the tank.)
 I then tried all the cans in the 12-pack, and I found that about half of them sank, and half of them floated.

 The soda cans are sold as containing 12 ounces, or 355 ml, of liquid.
 This leaves just under 25 ml head space.
 The can itself is about 13 g.
 The 39 g of sugar in 355 ml Coke is about 11%.
 According to the tables in 51st edition of the CRC Handbook of Chemistry and Physics, an 11% solution of either fructose or sucrose has a density of slightly greater than 1.04 g/ml (1.045 for fructose and 1.044 for sucrose).
 We may reasonably expect that the sugars in Coke should bring its density near this.
 Dissolved carbon dioxide, in both Diet and regular Coke, probably also changes the density.
 If we use a density of 1.045 g/ml for the Coke, 355 ml has a mass of 371 g.
 Adding 13 g for the can brings this to 384 g, for an overall density of 1.01 g/ml, enough to sink the can.
 (Any mass over about 380 g will sink the can, as noted above.)
-As the measured masses of the Coke cans indicates, there is some variation in either the density of the Coca-Cola itself, or the volume delivered to each can.
+As the measured masses of the Coke cans indicate, there is some variation in either the density of the Coca-Cola itself, or the volume delivered to each can.
 Also, the mass of the can may vary somewhat (the ones I measured were somewhere between 12 and 13 g), and it is also possible that the overall size of the can could vary slightly.
 Thus, it is possible – even likely – to find cans of regular Coke that are the same density as water or less, and that float as a result.